salkuadrat/lucifer/README.md

 ## Fundamentals

-We can learn the basics of Lucifer by understanding the `lib/main.dart` code above.
+You may learn the fundamentals of Lucifer by understanding the code inside the `lib/main.dart` of your new project.

-Those short lines of code do several things behind the scene.
+The short lines of code do several things behind the scene.

-First, we import `lucifer` and create a web application by assigning a new `App` object to `app`
+First, we import `lucifer` and create a web application by assigning a new `App` instance to `app`

 ```dart
 import 'package:lucifer/lucifer.dart';